 During fiscal 2017, the Audit Committee held six meetings.
 The Audit Committee currently consists of Messrs.
 Glanville (Chairman), Lewis, Albers and Rowland.
-Our Board has determined that all members of the Audit Committee are independent as that term is defined in the NASDAQ Listing Standards and Rule 10A-3 promulgated under the Exchange Act.
+Our Board has determined that all members of the Audit Committee are independent as that term is defined in the NASDAQ Listing Standards and Rule 10A-3 promulgated under the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 Our Board also has determined that each member of the Audit Committee is financially literate and that Mr. Glanville has the necessary accounting and financial expertise to serve as chairman.
 Further, our Board has determined that each of Messrs.
 Glanville, Lewis, Albers and Rowland is an "audit committee financial expert" following a determination that each of them met the criteria for such designation under the Securities and Exchange Commission's rules and regulations.
-For information regarding the business experience of each of the members of the Audit Committee, see "Directors, Executive Officers and Corporate Governance-Our Board."
+For information regarding the business experience of each of the members of the Audit Committee, see "Proposal 1-Election of Directors-Information About Director Nominees.
+The report of the Audit Committee appears under the heading "Audit Committee Report" below.